Choose wines with skill from the Mosel Valley and learn why this region has been considered the best place for Riesling in the world.

 - Trockenbeerenauslese (tba): “Dry Berry Select Harvest” The most raisinated noble rot grapes are selected for the highest end sweet wines of the region.

-- Eiswein: “Ice Wine” Only grapes freeze and are harvested frozen can a wine be labeled as ice wine.
+- Eiswein: “Ice Wine” Only when grapes freeze and are harvested frozen can a wine be labeled as ice wine.

 VDP (Verband Deutscher Prädikatsweingüter)